Miskito people: Subgroups

 As a result of the ethnic heterogeneity present in the Miskito people, various ethnic subgroups exist within the larger Miskito identity.
 A major ethnic distinction exists between the Miskitos; Mam, Tawira and Wangki.
 The Miskito Wangki constitute a large ethnic representation in the nation in the Cabo Gracias a Dios area.
 The Miskito Wangki would go on to form strong relationships with the British.
 The Wangki Miskito speak the Wanki Bila dialect of Miskito.

 The Tawira Miskito, in contrast, have greater native ethnic representation and speak the Kabo Bila dialect of Miskito.
 According to Meringer, historical records reference the Tawira as "pure Indians".
 In order to counter their subjugation by the Zambo Miskito, the Tawira Miskito would seek out Spanish allies in the eighteenth century.
-Related groups include Garifuna, Maroons, Afro-Caribbeans, and Sumu.
-They are a true, a Native American tribe, as Zambos are considered a slaver African group not consistent with Native American ethnic and political groups (as compared to the pro-Indigenous conduct of the Metis in Canada).

 Geography

 Nicaragua

-Miskitos inhabit the low-lying savannah known as the Miskito Coast in Central America.
 Prior to European contact, Miskitos were scattered along the Atlantic Coast of Nicaragua, inhabiting interior mountainous areas with numerous rivers and forests.
 The central point of Miskito territory is known as the Coco River or Wangks River, which also serves as a border between Nicaragua and Honduras.

+Today, around 150,000 Miskito people live in Nicaragua.
+They are distributed among over 300 communities in 23 territories throughout Nicaragua’s Caribbean Lowlands and the Mosquito Coast.
 The town of Awastara is a major population centre and historical site for the Miskito people.